Israeli apartheid

-A Palestinian child sitting on a roadblock at Al-Shuhada Street within the Old City of Hebron in the Israeli-occupied West Bank.
+A Palestinian child sitting on a roadblock at Al-Shuhada Street within the Old City of Hebron in the Israeli-occupied West Bank (2013).
 Palestinians have given the street the moniker "Apartheid Street" because it is closed to Palestinian traffic and open only to Israeli settlers and tourists.

 Israeli apartheid is a system of institutionalized segregation and discrimination in the Israeli-occupied Palestinian territories and to a lesser extent in Israel proper.
 (Note: "Israel proper" refers to the borders of Israel as recognized by the majority of the international community, which excludes East Jerusalem, the West Bank, the Golan Heights, and the Gaza Strip.)
-This system is characterized by near-total physical separation between the Palestinian and the Israeli settler population of the West Bank, as well as the judicial separation that governs both communities, which discriminates against the Palestinians in a wide range of ways.
+This system is characterized by near-total physical separation between the Palestinian and the Israeli settler populations of the West Bank, as well as the judicial separation that governs both communities, which discriminates against Palestinians in a wide range of ways.
 Israel also discriminates against Palestinian refugees in the diaspora and against its own Palestinian citizens.

 Since the 1948 Palestine war, Israel has denied Palestinian refugees who were expelled or fled from what became its territory the right of return and right to their lost properties.
-Israel has been occupying the West Bank and the Gaza Strip since the 1967 Six-Day War, which is now the longest military occupation in modern history, and in contravention of international law has been constructing large settlements there that separate Palestinian communities from one another and prevent the establishment of a Palestinian state.
+Israel has been occupying the West Bank and the Gaza Strip since the 1967 Six-Day War, which is now the longest military occupation in modern history, and, in contravention of international law, has been constructing large settlements there that separate Palestinian communities from one another and prevent the establishment of a Palestinian state.
 The settlements are mostly encircled by the Israeli West Bank barrier, which intentionally separates the Israeli and Palestinian populations, a policy called Hafrada.
 Jewish Israeli settlers are subject to Israeli civil law, but the Palestinian population is subject to military law.
-Settlers also have access to separate roads and exploit the region's natural resources at its Palestinian inhabitants' expense.
+Settlers also have access to separate roads and exploit the region's natural resources at the expense of its Palestinian inhabitants.